 “The scenes that are the most appealing in the film are the ones in which Giulio spies on the various characters who are integral to the murder mystery.
 It is amazing what Argento is able to achieve when one considers that it was made for television.
 Overall Do You like Hitchcock? is a daring and provocative film that exceeded my expectations.”
 10,000 Bullets

 “With Argento at the helm […] expectations unfairly raise the bar.
 While there is no way this one can compete on the level of his early works — the so-called “animal trilogy,” in particular — it is a satisfying thriller exuding real love for the movies and the voyeurism they inspire.”
-Flick AttackMOVIES and MANIA is a truly independent website and relies solely on the very minor income generated by affiliate links and internet ads to stay online and expand.
-As an Amazon Associate, the owner of this website earns a tiny amount from qualifying purchases.
-Please support us by not blocking ads on our site.
+Flick AttackMOVIES and MANIA provides an aggregated range of film reviews from a wide variety of credited sources, plus our own reviews and ratings, in one handy web location.
+We are a genuinely independent website and rely solely on the minor income generated by internet ads to stay online and expand.
+Please support us by not blocking ads.
+If you do block ads please consider making a small donation to our running costs instead.
+We'd really appreciate it.
 Thank you.
-We really appreciate it.
+As an Amazon Associate, the owner occasionally earns a small amount from qualifying linked purchases.